 When we arrived in Reims, our Airbnb host recommended Taittinger and described Pommery as the “Disneyland” of champagne tours.
 He did recommend Villa Demoiselle, which is connected to Pommery, but we ran out of time to tour there.
 It looked fabulous and you can buy a ticket for both Pommery and Villa Demoiselle together.

-After visiting both, I can report that they are indeed fabulous.
+After visiting both, I can report that they are indeed fabulous and if not the best champagne houses in Reims, then among the very best.
 In addition to delicious champagne, they both have incredible caves that were so fun to discover.

 I booked this tour first since it was the one I was really excited about.
 From my research, Taittinger was said to have the best cave tour.